 Political boundaries don’t always align with groupings of language and culture, and they can be changed.
 Most, if not all, countries contain several ethnic groups or ‘peoples’, with distinctive cultural identities, who can live together in peaceful pluralism (4.4.1) – but sometimes separatist or ‘nationalist’ pressures emerge.

-Kwame Anthony Appia identified the challenge of holding a country together in his 2016 Reith lecture:
+Kwame Anthony Appia identified the challenge of holding a country together in his 2016 Reith lecture, Country:

 “What makes “us” a people, ultimately, is a commitment to governing a common life together.